uglyeoin/HTML-Email-Boilerplate/readme.md

 I changed some naming conventions too.

 This is a work in progress, it can be improved quote a lot consider this my first draft (in reality about 101st).
+Once we fully test we'll supply screenshots.

+## Main Features
+1. Responsive using fluid hybrid
+2. Left text with right media acts responsively with the image above the text
+3. Background images are created using the [camapign monitor](https://backgrounds.cm/) way of doing things
+4. Custom fonts are implemented in a way that doesn't break in MS Outlook.
+Custom fonts will not show in Outlook and some other email clients so you should be aware of that.
+They will fall back to the font within the template.
+5. A button that expands to any width depending on the text inside it.
+6. Easy to adjust padding settings
+7. Easy to implement colours and background colours
+8. A 3 column grid
+9. Some fixes to stop the 3 column grid from breaking in the MailChimp editor
+10. Full MailChimp editing support.
+Including repeatable blocks that you can add, remove or move as you wish.
+There are some problems with the MailChimp editor which are beyond our control.
+We recommend not trying to move the bottom module but dragging the second bottom below it.

 ## How to use it

 Just look in the code it's all commented.
 There are also MailChimp tags so it will work immediately in MailChimp.

+**Please resize images before you upload!
+Do not expect the template to constrain the images.
+Outlook will use the original size so resize them before you use**.

 ## Where to get support